-- Have in place a clear corporate vision, that is regularly shared and understood, setting out the direction of the organisation. - Have in place governance arrangements to support a culture of empowerment and accountability including appropriate delegations to officers and clarity on the decisions reserved for the MCA Board - Ensure Statutory Officers have the skills, resources and support to effectively perform their roles in a changing environment and in preparation for further phases of devolution - Have in place an effective workforce plan including recruitment, development and appraisal which supports the strategic allocation of resources - Provide opportunities for Members to enhance and strengthen their knowledge and skills, in relation to their strategic roles, by providing training and development opportunities as necessary - Ensure a clear protocol exists to support a constructive working relationship between Members and Officers and seek to develop partnerships and collaboration where most value can be added - Take steps to consider leadership effectiveness and ensure leaders are open to constructive feedback from peer review and inspections
+- Have in place a clear corporate vision, that is regularly shared and understood, setting out the direction of the organisation. - Regularly review our organisational performance via a substantive organisational review of capacity and capability. - Have in place governance arrangements to support a culture of empowerment and accountability including appropriate delegations to officers and clarity on the decisions reserved for the MCA Board - Ensure Statutory Officers have the skills, resources and support to effectively perform their roles in a changing environment and in preparation for further phases of devolution - Have in place an effective workforce plan including recruitment, development and appraisal which supports the strategic allocation of resources - Provide opportunities for Members to enhance and strengthen their knowledge and skills, in relation to their strategic roles, by providing training and development opportunities as necessary - Ensure a clear protocol exists to support a constructive working relationship between Members and Officers and seek to develop partnerships and collaboration where most value can be added - Take steps to consider leadership effectiveness and ensure leaders are open to constructive feedback from peer review and inspections - Ensure arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing

-- Ensure arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing - Ensure organisational development through shared learning, including lessons learnt from internal and external governance weaknesses
+Ensure organisational development through shared learning, including lessons learnt from internal and external governance weaknesses